 The high-end senior dormitory are like dormitories in that they provide personal care for bathing, toileting and eating.
 New residents have to pay "deposit" occasionally exceeding ten million yen at front in addition to monthly rent plus charges for care.
 They are based on the Elderly Welfare Act and increased sharply after the introduction of the LTCI in 2000.
-There are 7,563 high-end senior dormitories with 315,679 capacity in 2012.
+There are 15,134 high-end senior dormitories with 573,541 capacities in 2019.

 Another type is "senior housing with care services" which is essentially similar to rental housing.
 It is based on the newly enacted "Elderly Housing Security Act" through collaboration between the Ministry of Land, Infrastructure and Transportation (MLIT), collaborating with MHLW.
 The number of senior housing increased sharply since it was introduced.
-In only 4 years, there are 5,885 facilities with 191,871 units in December 2015.
+There are 7,892 facilities with 267,7246 units in May 2021.
 MLIT targets 600,000 supply of senior housing with care services.

 If the supply of housing suitable for disabled elderly becomes sufficient, the elderly can continue to live in their original community if different types of care are provided in an integrated and seamless manner.
-Integrated care will be coordinated by CSCs.
-Currently, a total of 4,557 CSCs are operational as of April 2014 (there are additional 2,312 branches and 359 subcenters).
-Their jurisdiction is expected to be equivalent to that of junior high schools.
-Since there are approximately 10,000 junior high schools (average population size:12,700), more CSCs will be necessary to achieve the goal.
-CSC will play a key role in implementing the integrated community care.
+Integrated care will be coordinated by ICCSCs.
+Currently, a total of 5,221 ICCSCs are operational as of April 2020 (there are additional 1,781 branches and 333 subcenters).
+Their jurisdiction is expected to be equivalent to those of junior high schools.
+Since there are approximately 10,000 junior high schools (average population size:12,700), more ICCSCs will be necessary to achieve the goal.
+ICCSC will play a key role in implementing the integrated community care.

-r Increase of senior housing with n care services
+Increase of se enior housing with care services

-2 N of houses N of units
+N of houses N of units

 2011 30 994

-r 2012 2587 77599
+2012 2587 77599

-f 2013 4105 130447
+2013 4105 130447

-ł 2014 5070 163160
+2014 5070 163160

-1 2015 5885 191871
+2015 5885 191871

-L
+2020 7892 267246